 Here are the three major sources of carbon monoxide in the atmosphere.

 Natural sources such as volcanoes, bush/forest fires, metabolism of animals, and even lightning lead to carbon monoxide emissions.

 Due to the incomplete combustion of fuel in cars, trucks, airplanes, and boats, the vehicular exhaust is the Primary Source of Carbon Monoxide.
-Additional sources include breathing in tobacco smoke, burning of biomass for cooking, equipment, or appliances such as heaters, barbeques, gas stoves, gas water heaters, fireplaces, etc.
+Additional sources include breathing in tobacco smoke, burning biomass for cooking, equipment, or appliances such as heaters, barbeques, gas stoves, gas water heaters, fireplaces.

-The breakpoints concentrations describing the quality of air based on the carbon monoxide concentrations for different countries are given below.
-In India, the daily average CO levels of up to 2 mg/m3 are considered satisfactory.
+The breakpoints concentrations describing air quality based on the carbon monoxide concentrations for different countries are given below.
+For example, in India, the daily average CO levels of up to 2 mg/m3 are considered satisfactory.